-The next one in the list of Top 6 Applications Of Charles Law is Bursting of a deodorant bottle.
+The next one in the list of Top 6 Applications Of Charles Law is the Bursting of a deodorant bottle.
 Well, as of today’s world, we all are well aware of the fact that what are deodorants.
 And why they are being used?

 Check out the latest Top 6 Applications Of Gay-Lussac’s Law

 Ever thought why?
-Well yes, you guess is right.
+Well yes, your guess is right.
 It’s because of Charle’s Law.
 According to Charles law definition; under high temperatures, the gas molecules inside the deodorant bottle expands.
 Therefore, leads to the bursting of the deodorant bottle…!!!

 Well, Yes.
 One of the delicious Charles law examples in real life is a bakery product.
 I mean, if you love bakery products like bread and cakes, you can thank Jacques Charles.